agabor/docs/_includes/rest/files.md

 </code></pre>
 </div>

 Note that deleting a PFObject with a file associated with it will not delete the file.
-All files stored on Parse should be deleted by using the above explained API.
+All files stored on MSG should be deleted by using the above explained API.